For tips, extra details, and related products, click item images or names.

 On the front, add your first bead, then loop around to the back side of the 2nd hole and come out the front.
 Pull tight, then loop through the 2nd hole again.
-If you sew, this is basically a whip stitch.
+For those of you that sew, I've been told this is basically a whip stitch.

 Repeat for all the rest of the beads.
 Pull tight each time, being careful not to kink the wire.
 If you mess up, you may be able pull the stitches back out, smooth the wire, and continue.

 After adding the last bead, loop through the hole again, add a charm if desired, then go through the last hole and the charm 3-4 times, and secure your wire on the back, just like when you started.